adjakka/Capstone_Projects/Capstone_2/README.md

-A Simple Product Recommendation System with Transfer Learning
+A Practical Product Recommendation System with Transfer Learning
 =======================================================

 ### Goal of the project ###